-Civil works under this project are expected for the refurbishment of judiciary infrastructure in the selected 4 locations.
-The contractor might engage subcontractors to carry out some aspects of the work.
+Civil works under this project are expected under Component D. The contractor might engage subcontractors to carry out some aspects of the work.

 Many workers will be exposed to occupational health and safety hazards, primarily including but not limited to:

 - Working at height.

 - Electrocutions and Electrical works.

 - Traffic accidents.

 - Lifting of heavy structures.

 - Accidents with exposed rebars.

 - Exposure to construction airborne agents (dust, etc.).

 - Ergonomic hazards during construction.

 - Vibration of heavy construction equipment.

-- Use of rotating and moving equipment.

-- Lack of workers' awareness on occupational health and safety requirements such as the use of personal protective equipment (PPE) and safe workplace practices.

-- Exposure to hazardous substances (e.g., paints, varnishes, asbestos);

-- Working with heavy and dangerous machinery.

-- Working around pits, ditches, stacked materials, traffic, loading and unloading, etc.

-- Extreme wheatear conditions (heavy rain, storms, heat stress and UV exposure).

-- SEA/SH risks.
+- Use of rotating and moving equipment. - Lack of workers' awareness on occupational health and safety requirements such as the use of personal protective equipment (PPE) and safe workplace practices. - Exposure to hazardous substances (e.g., paints, varnishes, asbestos); - Working with heavy and dangerous machinery. - Working around pits, ditches, stacked materials, traffic, loading and unloading, etc. - Extreme wheatear conditions (heavy rain, storms, heat stress and UV exposure). - SEA/SH risks.